 Bleeding Gums Treatment Washington, DC

-If your gums bleed when you brush and floss your teeth, you may be developing gum disease.
+You may develop gum disease if your gums bleed when you brush and floss your teeth.

-Dr. Joseph A. Catanzano III, DDS offers treatment for bleeding gums in Washington, D.C.
-Bleeding gums are a dental concern that often accompanies gingivitis, a condition which precedes periodontitis, or gum disease.
+Dr. Joseph A. Catanzano III, DDS, offers treatment for bleeding gums in Washington, D.C.
+Bleeding gums are a dental concern that often accompanies gingivitis.
+This condition precedes periodontitis or gum disease.
 Gum disease develops from the infection of gum tissue.
 Plaque can inflame the gums, causing them to bleed easily.
-As the infection progresses, pockets between teeth form, loosening them or causing them to fall out.
+As the infection progresses, pockets between teeth form, loosening or causing them to fall out.

 Bleeding Gums treatment in Washington, D.C.